 No-bake Rich Chocolate mint bars

-These chocolate mint squares are super rich and packed with holiday flavour.
-They are kind of like a Christmas version of Nanaimo bars.
+These chocolate mint squares are super rich and packed with intense flavour.
+They are kind of like a mint version of Nanaimo bars.

 Assembly for No bake chocolate mint bars

 To make these simple no-bake chocolate mint bars, we need to make 3 different layers.
-The soft cookie layer, the icing layer, and the chocolate drizzle layer.
+The thick mint chocolate base, the smooth mint icing layer, and the chocolate drizzle on top.

 Substitutions For No bake chocolate mint bars